meadiode/gpd340_re/README.md

 The setup was run at 4.2 volts and with a limited supply current to avoid potential overcurrent of the subjected GPD340 and/or damage of the pico's GPIOs.
 After a few minutes of running, some random pixels on the GPD340 begin to glow dimly, which was a good sign.
-Then, after a full run and analysys of the collected current monitor log - it was clearly visible which combination of pins caused the current to surge.
+Then, after a full run and analysis of the collected current monitor log - it was clearly visible which combination of pins caused the current to surge.
 After that, it was very easy to see which pin is which.

 Further figuring out the serial protocol was done by manual experimenting on the same breadboard.